-Sultry summer days have you dreaming of fun in the sun.
-But those bright, sunny days can have a dark side if you’re not careful.
+Sultry summer days might have you dreaming of fun in the sun.
+But those bright, sunny days can also have a dark side if you’re not careful.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Heat illnesses can be very serious, and it’s important to recognize the symptoms,” says emergency physician Thomas Waters, MD.
-Dr. Waters shares what signs to watch for, and what you can do to prevent heat exhaustion and heatstroke.
+“Heat illnesses can be very serious, and it’s important to recognize the symptoms,” says emergency medicine physician Thomas Waters, MD.

-Heat exhaustion and heatstroke are types of heat-related illnesses.
-“People often talk about heat exhaustion and heatstroke as though they are separate things.
-But they exist on a spectrum from not-so-serious to significant emergency,” Dr. Waters says.
+“People often talk about heat exhaustion and heat stroke as though they are separate things.
+But they exist on a spectrum from not-so-serious to a significant and life-threatening emergency,” Dr. Waters clarifies.

 The spectrum of heat-related illnesses includes: